alexdametto/AnyMathLibrary/README.md

 # AnyMathLibrary

-Java library for the evaluation of expression or some study on functions.
+Java library for the evaluation of math expression.